SueMottet/kickstarter-analysis/README.md

 ## Results

 ### Outcomes based on Launch Date
-Campaign launch date has some impact on the sucess of Theater play projects getting funded.
+Campaign launch date has some impact on the success of Theater play projects getting funded.
 There are certain launch months that provided better outcomes than others:
 1. Most theater play campaigns were successful
    * Most theater play campaigns were successful if launched in months other than December.
    * Success of launching Theater play campaigns in other months was between 57% and 63% successful.